MatsuPatsu/Mp3-Converter/README.md

 3. Make sure you have FFmpeg installed and accessible from your command line.
 4. Run the Python script:
 `python YTCV.py`

+## Notes
+- Ensure that both yt-dlp and FFmpeg are installed correctly for the download and conversion to work.
+- The downloaded MP3 files will be saved automatically in the Downloads folder.